vives-backendprogramming/spring-boot-backend-course/PIZZASTORE_API_SPECIFICATION.md

 - `spring-boot-starter-security`
 - `jjwt-api`, `jjwt-impl`, `jjwt-jackson` (for JWT)

-**Use case:** Traditional web/mobile applications where you manage all user data.
+**Use case:** Traditional web/mobile applications where you manage all customer data.

 ---